Introduction

-The Medical Device Regulation (EU MDR) has introduced significant changes to the requirements for clinical evaluation of medical devices.
-This article will provide a comprehensive guide on incorporating the most relevant guidance from MDCG 2020-6, MDCG 2020-5, MDCG 2020-13, MEDDEV 2.7.1 rev4, and EU MDR Annex XIV into your MDR Clinical Evaluation Report (CER).
-By adhering to these guidances, manufacturers can ensure their CER is compliant with regulatory requirements and demonstrates the safety and performance of their medical device.
+The EU Medical Device Regulation has introduced significant changes to the requirements for clinical evaluation reports of medical devices.
+This article will provide a comprehensive guide on incorporating the most relevant guidance from MDCG 2020-6, MDCG 2020-5, MDCG 2020-13, MEDDEV 2.7.1 rev4, and EU MDR Annex XIV into your EU MDR Clinical Evaluation Report (CER).
+By adhering to these guidelines, manufacturers can ensure their CER is compliant with regulatory requirements and demonstrates the safety and performance of their medical device.

-1. Complying with EU MDR Annex XIV: Clinical Evaluation Requirements
+1. Complying with MDR Annex XIV: MDR Clinical Evaluation Report Requirements

 Annex XIV of the EU MDR outlines the requirements for the clinical evaluation of medical devices.
 The key points to consider when incorporating these requirements into your clinical evaluation process include: